viktorcvetanovic/javaframe/README.md

 ### Java framework made for fun and learning.

 Everything in JavaFrame is custom and made by me.
 From parsing request to returning results.
+Inspiration for creating this came because I love codding, and I use other frameworks, but I never had fully understood how they handle my code.
+So I decided to try making my own framework.

+## FEATURES

 Still in development, but very fast growing project.
 At this moment available features are: